Integrated Data Lake Service¶

 The data lake services exposes UI for below functionalities:

-- Cross account access (on AWS) / Service Principal (on Azure) - For enabling native account to read the data from IDL.
+- Cross account access (on AWS) and (on Aliyun) / Service Principal (on Azure) - For enabling native account to read the data from IDL.

 - TimeSeries Import functionality - To import time series data into Data Lake